 What is a UK-SBA Special Interest Group (SIG)?

 A SIG is a group of UK-SBA members (at any membership level) who wish to coordinate activities around a particular area of interest.
 SIGs are a critical component of UK-SBA.
 They allow members with specialised interests to network with one another, as well as arranging specific activities to support the professional development of SIG members.
+All UK-SBA SIGs are co-ordinated by an appointed member of the UK-SBA Board, the SIG Lead.
+Our current SIG Lead is Adele Yellow.
+Adele can be contacted at [email protected].

 Current UK-SBA SIGs: